-The purpose of this report is to allow the Parks and Recreation Advisory Committee to provide input and feedback on the recommended 2020 Parks and Recreation Rates and Fees prior to forwarding to City Council for final approval.
+The purpose of this report is to set and approve the 2020 Parks and Recreation Rates and Fees.

 BACKGROUND

 The City of Moose Jaw Parks and Recreation Department conducts a review of the recreation rates and fees on an annual basis and provides a recommendation to the Parks and Recreation Advisory Committee on possible rate changes and how it affects the budget.